-Character variables which contained an unlabeled value were labeled BLANK.
+Several character variables which contained an unlabeled value were labeled Blank.

-Documentation for this data collection came from the American National Election Study (ANES) Web site.
+The data and documentation in this collection came from the American National Election Study (ANES) Web site.
 The codebook was generated by ICPSR.

 Produced by a collaboration between the University of Michigan and Stanford University.

 Sample: All panel, from ANES 2008-2009 Panel Study

 Weight: The dataset is intended to be merged with the data from the ANES 2008-2009 Panel Study.
 The dataset includes weights that should be used for analyses that generalize to the population.
 See the Methodology Report and User's Guide for instructions.

 Mode of Data Collection: web-based survey

 Response Rates: The estimated overall response rate (AAPOR RR3, based on observed eligibility among known cases) at the recontact stage was 16 percent.

 - Created online analysis version with question text.

 Export Study-level metadata (does not include variable-level metadata)